Andrew42/dask-custom-docker/README.md

-# Docker image dask-custom-docker (Coffea + patched Dask Distributed)
+# Dask deployment in Kuberenetes using custom dask docker image with Coffea + patched Dask Distributed

 _(To be tested with dask/dask k8s deployment for coffea-casa AF project)_